olmedokenpo/zoneserver/README.md

 ## Worked with python version 3.11.0

 ## Steps:
+### First:
-Being in the backend directory:
+- Being in the backend directory:
 - python -m venv .venv
 - .venv\Scripts\activate
 - pip install -r requirements.txt
 - flask run --port=5002

+### Second:
+- Go to the frontend directory and open the index.html with Live Server

+### Note: you can install Live Server in Visual Studio Code